 Chromatin Biochemistry and Epigenetics Laboratory

-We study how chromatin and transcriptional regulation is altered in childhood cancers to better understand disease biology and to create better more impactful treatments.
+We study how chromatin and transcriptional regulation is altered in childhood cancers to better understand disease biology and create better more impactful treatments.

 Our interests